stefanotorresi/mySlider/README.md

 ### HTML

-1. Add `slideshow-container` class to the block you want to add the background to.
+1. Add `slideshow-container` class to the block you want to add the slideshow to.
 2. Append a child with `slideshow` class to the block.
 3. Put your slides blocks ( default class is `slide` ) inside the `slideshow` block;